uclagamelab/MeshCreator/README.txt

 BUGS:
-- rigid body added when generate collider set to off
-- when generate collider set to off, colliders should be removed
-- when create edge and create backside unchecked, those subobjects should be removed
-- changing to collider type none in inspector should remove colliders on update FIXED 8/2/13 - Object.FindSceneObjectsOfType is obsolete warning FIXED 8/2/13 - wizard texture box should be larger and square FIXED 8/2/13 - small window size for wizard
+FIXED 8/9/13 - rigid body added when generate collider set to off FIXED 8/9/13 - when generate collider set to off, colliders should be removed FIXED 8/9/13 - when create edge and create backside unchecked, those subobjects should be removed FIXED 8/9/13 - changing to collider type none in inspector should remove colliders on update FIXED 8/2/13 - Object.FindSceneObjectsOfType is obsolete warning FIXED 8/2/13 - wizard texture box should be larger and square FIXED 8/2/13 - small window size for wizard

-TODO:
+Version 0.7 TODO:
 - set version number to 0.7 in all scripts

-- full code cleanup and comments
-- base materials should be dynamically generated in code DONE 8/9/13 - AABB collider for top level
+DONE 8/9/13 - AABB collider for top level
 DONE 8/9/13 - change max box size to max number box colliders DONE 8/2/13 - dropdown list for 2d vs 3d object creation in inspector